mseonKim/URP-VolumetricFog-ForwardPlus/README.md

 ## Smoke Volume
-While this feature assumes a global volume, you can put a local smoke volume to make a ground smoke effect for a specific area.
+While this package assumes a global volume, you can put a local smoke volume to make a ground smoke effect for a specific area.
 Due to performance, it supports 4 smoke volumes at maximum.

 To add a smoke volume to your scene, create a new gameObject and add 'Smoke Volume' component to the gameObject.
 You might need to create your own noise texture to use, but I added a default noise texture which can be found at 'Runtime/Textures/' directory.